Hawadacirka/ari-ecommerce/README.md

 ### ARI ecommerce

 ## Process
-It was a project for developing myself.
+It was a project for developing.
 To create a responsive design for an e-commerce website.
 ## Built with
 - HTML5
 - CSS3